nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 \***If you wanted, you could skip the sleeves altogether and have a crop tank top.
 You'd also save a lot of yarn by doing this.
 I believe I used two skeins per sleeve and the entire bodice was only one.

 Remember that this is all relative.
 Always try on your piece as you crochet to make sure you're getting the sizing right.
-I crochet smaller than the pattern so I have to make lots of extra rows to make sure the thing actually fits.
+I typically crochet smaller than the pattern so I have to make lots of extra rows to make sure the thing actually fits.
 One time, I made a top, and it came out looking like it was for a baby, but I used the same hook and yarn as the pattern suggested!
 Needless to say, I had to add a _lot_ of extra rows on that one.
 I don't think I crochet particularly tight, but oh well.

 [Check out her stuff](https://www.cozycreativecrochets.com/)- she has so many cute patterns.
 I'll be getting more too.
 Already have my eye on a summery crop top.